mccartney/fxyt/README.md

 sum.

 The commands `+`, `-`, `*`, `/` and `%` perform the addition,
-subtraction, multiplication, division and modulus operations, respectively.
+subtraction, multiplication, division and modulus operations respectively.
 These commands are explained with the following
 examples: